hafslundnett/hdd-style/CONTRIBUTING.md

 ## Pull requests

+-   Make sure your code passes the SCSS linter
 -   Try not to pollute your pull request with unintended changes–keep them simple and small
 -   Try to share which browsers your code has been tested in before submitting a pull request